AnicetNgrt/jiro-nn/examples/housing/cr.typ

 I conjectured that the input features I had previously chosen (_grade_, _bedrooms count_, _condition_, and _yr_build_) were not the most significant ones and did not help the model predict.
 Although they are highly correlated with the price, they may not explain the price well in comparison to other unused features.

 So I added the possibility to specify the features and their preprocessing (normalization, logarithmic scaling...) in the model's configuration file.
-I also implemented a cached and revertible data pipelining functionality, in order to make it easier to add features, preprocess them, and attach original unprocessed features to the predicted values.
+I also implemented a cached and revertible data pipelining functionality, in order to make it easier to add features, pre-process them, and attach original unprocessed features to the predicted values.

 #align(left)[
     #box(inset: (top: 10pt, bottom: 5pt))[